-That’s why Jesus is also known as Issa by Buddhists and Hindus.
-If you read the article about Saint Issa you will find that ancient scrolls reveal, Jesus/Issa was well versed in Buddhism and Hinduism prior to his teaching in Palestine regarding Judaism.
-And, even if the stories of Jesus as Issa were not true (as fundamentalist Christians claim), there is no question that many of the parables of Jesus are similar to those in the Hindu Vedas, and many of the teachings of Jesus of Nazareth were similar to those of the Buddha Gautama.
-That has been documented by a knowledgeable member of the Jesus Seminar, Marcus Borg, who wrote Jesus and Buddha: The Parallel Sayings.
-And another book, Going Home: Jesus and Buddha as Brothers, by Thich Nhat Hanh, reveals many of the same similarities.
+It also may be why Jesus is also known as Issa by Buddhists and Hindus.
+If you read the article about Saint Issa you will find that ancient scrolls reveal that Jesus/Issa was well versed in Buddhism and Hinduism prior to his teaching in Palestine regarding Judaism.
+For even if the stories of Jesus as Issa were not true (as fundamentalist Christians claim), there is no question that many of the parables of Jesus are similar to those in the Hindu Vedas, and many of the teachings of Jesus were similar to those of the Buddha Gautama.
+(That has been documented by a knowledgeable member of the Jesus Seminar, Marcus Borg, who wrote Jesus and Buddha: The Parallel Sayings.
+And another book, Going Home: Jesus and Buddha as Brothers, by Thich Nhat Hanh, reveals many of the same similarities.)

 Jesus of Nazareth, also known as Yeshuah ben Joseph, understood universal truths, which is why he was critical of Jewish religious leaders who were rigid, dogmatic and exclusive, who claimed to know God but did not.
 And that is why the modern son of man has followed the precedent set by Jesus.